Self-Driving-Car-NDegree-M-Russo/CarND-P6-Kidnapped-Vehicle/Kidnapped_Vehicle_writeup.md

    double const coeffnorm = 1.0 / (2 * M_PI * sigma_x * sigma_y);
 ```

-In order to be reused in the resampling step the probabilities so calculated will have to be normalized between 0 and 1. to this extent a cumlated weight is calculated while iterating (line 322):
+In order to be reused in the resampling step the probabilities so calculated will have to be normalized between 0 and 1.
+To this extent a cumlated weight is calculated while iterating (line 322):

 ```sh
    // Update cumulated weight